JohnArvid/get-the-joke/README.md

   - React + Vite.

 - **API:**
-  - Use a Joke API (for example, the JokeAPI: https://v2.jokeapi.dev/).
+  - Use a remote API (https://v2.jokeapi.dev/).

 **Learning Outcomes:**
 - Setting up a react project with Vite.